 Dear children, let’s not merely say that we love each other; let us show the truth by our actions.

 Love is an action word.
-It is not seen and just what we say, but it is lived out in what we do.
+It is not seen in what we say, but it is lived out in what we do.
 We've all experienced this on many levels throughout the years, but the fact is many of us missed the very essence of what love does.

 Love goes the second mile.
 Love does for others when there's no possibility of reward.
 Love sees past pain and struggle.
 Love forgets worry and embraces acceptance.
-Love is a condition of the heart especially after God has gotten hold of us and we gotten a hold of him.
+Love is a condition of the heart especially after God has gotten hold of us and we have taken a hold of him.
+Love runs in to tough situations when fear is running out.
 We ought to be radically changed by the love that God had for us.

 1 John 4:9 NLT